 - Second Dose: 4 through 6 years of age

 Infants who will be traveling outside the United States when they are between 6 and 11 months of age should get a dose of MMR vaccine before travel.
-This can provide temporary protection from measles infection but will not give permanent immunity.
-The child should still get 2 doses at the recommended ages for long-lasting protection.
+These children should still get 2 additional doses at the recommended ages for long-lasting protection.

-- Has ever had a condition that makes them bruise or bleed easily.
+- Has ever had a condition that makes him or her bruise or bleed easily

 - Has tuberculosis.

 - Has gotten any other vaccines in the past 4 weeks.

 In some cases, your health care provider may decide to postpone MMR vaccination until a future visit.

 People with minor illnesses, such as a cold, may be vaccinated.
 People who are moderately or severely ill should usually wait until they recover before getting MMR vaccine.

 Your health care provider can give you more information.